ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-This approach is safer but you need to manually keep in sync the services used by the web application and the ones used in the test project.
+This approach is safer than using inheritance, but you will need to manually keep in sync the services in the web application and the ones in the test project.

 ## Scoped services